Table of Contents Contents

 The capital gains tax rate is based on your income and what tax bracket you fall into.
 Only 50% of your capital gains are taxed as a regular investor.

 In order to calculate how much you're paying, you first need to determine what your capital gain is.
-First you take away any fees then look at the amount you sold the investment for.
+First, you take away any fees and then look at the amount you sold the investment for.
 You then subtract the original amount you purchased it for, and that will give you the amount of your capital gain.
 Cut that amount in half, and that’s what you’ll pay tax on.
-As a day trader, you've likely held that income for less than a year, so it’s subject to normal income rates that is decided based on your annual income.
+As a day trader, you've likely held that income for less than a year, so it’s subject to normal income rates that are decided based on your annual income.

 The CRA doesn’t tax you based on the types of investments that you trade; they tax you based on capital gains.
-As mentioned above the capital gains are taxed at 50% for a regular investor at your marginal tax rate.
+As mentioned above, the capital gains are taxed at 50% for a regular investor at your marginal tax rate.

 When it comes to day trading in Canada, there are fewer rules in the income tax act than when trading in the United States and going by U.S. rules.
 However, if you are trading American investments then the U.S. rules still apply.
 If you are just trading Canadian investments, there are a few rules you need to abide by.
 It is important is claim your taxes correctly in order to claim your capital gains and capital losses.